 HSM’s default state for a key is non-exportable, making external key management a challenge.
 HSMs also utilize a protocol called PKCS#11 that is not natively spoken by all systems, apps, or devices.
 Advanced Key Managers not only integrate with HSMs, but also deliver keys to clients, systems, and locations throughout an environment with KMIP.
 If a system, app, or device does not speak KMIP natively, some commercially available Key Managers can support key management with translation mechanisms like a REST API.

-What are the Benefits of an HSM?
+What are the Benefits of HSM Key Management?

 HSMs provide many benefits, including: